fadden/CiderPress2/ndocs/top/Install.md

     #!/bin/sh
     exec PATH/TO/dotnet PATH/TO/cp2.dll $@

-### Linux and Wine ###
+### Using the GUI on Linux and macOS ###

-It's possible to run the GUI application under Linux using the Wine compatibility layer.
+It's possible to run the GUI application under macOS and Linux using the Wine compatibility layer.
-With Wine v9 the application works somewhat, but crashes in some common operations.

-If you want to try it, download the 32-bit (x86) self-contained package for Windows.
-On my system, the 64-bit version hangs during startup (for both GUI and CLI), and the framework-dependent package requires downloading additional Wine components, so `win-x86_sc` is your best bet.

-(I am not a Wine expert.
-It's possible I'm missing something obvious.)
+See [this discussion](https://github.com/fadden/CiderPress2/discussions/34) for an example with macOS.
+The key seems to be using the self-contained 32-bit (x86) release of CiderPress II (`win-x86_sc` package).

+This is not officially supported and may be unstable.